Graphcool/graphcool-framework/docs/0.x/04-Reference/03-Database/02-Data-Modelling.md

 #### Migrating the Value of a Scalar Field

 The *temporary directive `@migrationValue(value: String!)`* is used to migrate the value of a scalar field.
-When changing an optional field to a requried field, it's necessary to also use this directive.
+When changing an optional field to a required field, it's necessary to also use this directive.

 ## Naming Conventions